masatemma/Covid_crime_effect/README.md

 # Covid_crime_effect
-### The purpose of this project is to find how the covid lockdowns influence rates of various crime types across areas of distinct socioeconomic status in Victoria, Australia.
+### The purpose of this collaborative project is to find how the covid lockdowns influence rates of various crime types across areas of distinct socioeconomic status in Victoria, Australia.
+3

 ## Data Sources